 If you plan on starting a career in environmentalism, this would be an amazing first step in gaining experience.
 EarthEasy also offers a list of charities and organizations to volunteer for more insight.

-There is no specific number of hours to be eligible for college admission.
+There is no set answer to the question of how many volunteer hours you need for college, as colleges don’t specify a number to be eligible for college admission.
 A rough range you must follow should be anything between 50 and 200 hours.
 Anything in that range shows an impressive commitment to your volunteering.

 However, no amount of volunteer hours will ensure your acceptance into your dream college - your grades and test scores are the top priority when looking at your application.
-That's why your volunteer work should be treated as an extracurricular activity; use it recreationally to show what a good citizen and member of your community you are.
+That's why your volunteer work should be treated as an extracurricular activity; use it recreationally to show what a good citizen and community member you are.

 When it comes to volunteering, hours-based requirements are favored over cause-commitment.
-Meaning college admissions are more impressive than you stayed dedicated to something and got it done.
-Colleges love to see how you care for your community as well as how you give back.
+College admissions are more impressed that you stayed dedicated to something and got it done.
+They love to see how you care for your community as well as how you give back.
+This matters more than the amount of service hours for college.

 Commitment is what makes the drive; if you have done work, paid or unpaid, for something you care about, like coaching a sports team or working in an animal shelter, it is much more impressive than volunteering for a famous organization that offers summer positions to fill out your community service requirement.
 Long-term diligence shows commitment and leadership.

-Either one is ok, as long as you are passionate about these causes and not doing it to sound like a busybody on your application.
+Either one is okay, as long as you are passionate about these causes and not doing it to sound like a busybody on your application.
 Colleges can pick up who is volunteering for an organization because it lines up with their interest and who wants to get it over with.
-Make sure you manage your time volunteering at multiple places properly, too, so you avoid burnout.
+Make sure you manage your time volunteering at multiple places properly to avoid burnout.

-It would depend on the college and what their administration is and what your school says.
+It would depend on the college, their administration, and what your school says.
 Some colleges offer special programs for high school students to volunteer, or they can be a third party for a volunteer organization you can apply to.

 You can make a chart or spreadsheet to keep track of your hours.
 Your high school may also offer documents to fill out your volunteering information and turn it in when it is completed.